Shadowhoof/Shadowhoof/README.md

 Hi, my name is Dmitrii.
-I live in St. Petersburg, Russia and I work at Wargaming.
+I live in St. Petersburg, Russia and I work at Shapefarm.

 I'm interested in gameplay programming in a variety of game genres and you can check out my small personal projects here.
 I'm currently working on the following projects: